-- 4. Terms in this Policy are defined as follows: - a) Participants Refers to all categories of individual members and/or registrants defined in the By-laws of the Organization who are subject to the policies of the Organization, including, but not limited to athletes, coaches, instructors, officials, and volunteers - b) Suspected Concussion means the recognition that an individual appears to have either experienced an injury or impact that may result in a concussion or who is exhibiting unusual behaviour that may be the result of concussion. - c) Sport-Related Concussion ("SRC") A sport-related concussion is a traumatic brain injury induced by biomechanical forces.
-Several common features that may be used to define the nature of a SRC may include: - i.
-Caused either by a direct blow to the head, face, neck or elsewhere on the body with an impulsive force transmitted to the head. - ii.
+- 4. Terms in this Policy are defined as follows: - a) Participants Refers to all categories of individual members and/or registrants defined in the By-laws of the Organization who are subject to the policies of the Organization, including, but not limited to athletes, coaches, instructors, officials, and volunteers - b) Suspected Concussion means the recognition that an individual appears to have either experienced an injury or impact that may result in a concussion or who is exhibiting unusual behaviour that may be the result of concussion. - c) Sport-Related Concussion ("SRC") is a traumatic brain injury caused by a direct blow to the head, neck or body resulting in an impulsive force being transmitted to the brain that occurs in sports and exercise-related activities Several common features that may be used to define the nature of a SRC may include: - i.
+Caused either by a direct blow to the head, face, neck or elsewhere on the body with an impulsive force transmitted to the brain. - ii.
 Typically results in the rapid onset of short-lived impairment of neurological function that resolves spontaneously.
-However, in some cases, signs and symptoms evolve over several minutes to hours. - iii.
+However, in some cases, signs and symptoms evolve over several minutes to hours and commonly resolve within days, but may be prolonged. - iii.
 May result in neuropathological changes, but the acute clinical signs and symptoms largely reflect a functional disturbance rather than a structural injury and, as such, no abnormality may be visibly apparent - iv.
 Results in a range of clinical signs and symptoms that may or may not involve loss of consciousness.
 Resolution of the clinical and cognitive features typically follows a sequential course.
 However, in some cases symptoms may be prolonged.